 12. Also sound doctrine is a powerful weapon against the enemy.
 (Matthew 4:4, 7 & 10).
 No wonder satan is working hard against it.

-The following Bible verse has been misused by some Christian congregations to mark & shun people for various reason, but in reality this was written to protect the body of Christ from contamination of false doctrines, or false teachers.
+The following Bible verse has been misused by some Christian leaders to control, by marking & shunning people for various reason, but in reality this was written to protect the body of Christ from contamination of false doctrines, or false teachers.
 (1), (2), (3).

 Now I beseech you, brethren, mark (#G4648 consider) them which cause divisions and offenses (#G4625 stumbling block) contrary to the doctrine which ye have learned; and avoid them.
 For they that are such serve not our Lord Jesus Christ, but their own belly; and by good words and fair speeches deceive the hearts of the simple.”
 Rom.
 16:17-18

 Notice they make speeches & serve their own bellies, meaning they have some type of material gain from their speeches.
-The division is caused by the teacher who brings the false doctrine, not by the discerning person that is trying to defend the faith or by the churchgoers that are there to learn.
-So we do good by considering them which are teaching things contrary to the Word of God, and avoid false teachers and their doctrines, their book, videos, etc. Teachers are going to be judged more severely (James 3:1) because they can influence thousands of people, or these days, we can say even millions.
+The division is caused by a teacher who brings the false doctrine, not by the discerning person that is trying to defend the faith or by the churchgoers that are there to learn & can’t influence many people.
+So we do good by considering them which are teaching things contrary to the Word of God, and avoid false teachers and their doctrines, their book, videos, etc. Teachers are going to be judged more severely (James 3:1) because they can influence thousands of people, or these days, we can even say millions.

 There is a counterfeit church that is being united by the ecumenical movement, & is growing rapidly.
 Many without knowing, take their experiential views above the Scriptures, they call some manifestations ‘signs and wonders’ and say come from the Holy Spirit.
 Manifestations of gold dust, feathers, gems, diamonds, oil, stigmata, etc. But there is no mention in the Word of God about any of these manifestations, nor of the superiority of our sensations, experiences or even the whisper we think is God talking to our hearts, over the authority of the Scriptures.